 Will I still be able to travel to the EU?

-Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein will change from 1 January 2021.
-You’ll still be able to go the EU, but you will have to check a few things, and possibly apply for extra documents.
+Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein changed from 1 January 2021.
+You’ll still be able to go to the EU, but you will have to check a few things, and possibly apply for extra documents.